DanielOchoa/node-brewery-db/README.md

 });
 ```

+You can also access any other nested resource for a beer, such as adjunt, event
+and fermentable.

 ## TODO

-So far we can access beer/beers, nested resources for beer, styles,
+So far we can access beer/beers, nested resources for beer, styles and
 brewery/breweries.
 Work needs to be done to access other resources.